hiren505/smart_lock/README.md

-The working video is available on the following Youtube link.
+The Projectdemonstration is available on the following Youtube link.

 https://www.youtube.com/watch?v=gJ8KwYtiN78

 https://www.youtube.com/watch?v=kPr-Vk81T_0

 Description: This project is the demonstration of a smart lock.
 Here the user can open the door with the help of the Smartphone.